TruncatedDinoSour/armour/doc/d/pDB-1.md

     huihtuierhtiuhjiuehui
     ^ this is an invalid key-value pair

-Keys cannot include semicolons or newlines, while values cannot include newlines.
+Keys cannot include semicolons or newlines, and values cannot include newlines.
 If you need to use illegal characters use [Percent encoding](https://en.wikipedia.org/wiki/Percent-encoding)

 Everything after the first `:` is considered a value, and a newline starts a new `Key:Value` pair.
-Values may be empty (in case of `Key:`).
+Values may be empty (in case of `Key:` (a newline right after the semicolon or the end of the metadata section)).

 Keys may repeat.

-Repeating values may get stored in an array if parsed, for example:
+Repeating key values may get stored in an array if parsed by the client, for example:

 ```json
 {